ryjen/ryjen.github.io/content/post/morning_america.md

 I look at the pandemic struggles and how the winners suffer and how the losers enjoy it and my socialist tendencies think "Yah, that is correct."

+I look at social lives of others and see that everyone is trying extremely hard to be a winner to get revenge.
+Or being so distraught by people who's circumstances are just right to fit the cookie-cutter.

 My old victimage says to me, Canada is a loser, America is a winner, and nobody is waking up from it.

 At the end of the day, we are just the 'Mericas and I have no idea who Mexico is or why countries still exist in a inter-connected planet that is dying from such collective competition.